-The KIT include everything you need to build the IE800 IEM.
+The KIT includes everything you need to build the IE800 earphone.

-- 2 X Dynamic Driver Units – chose from 4 options per your personal flavor
+- 2 X Dynamic Driver Units – choose from 4 options per your personal flavor

-- 1 DIY cable – chose from 5 options per your personal flavor and use scenario
+- 1 X DIY cable – choose from 5 options per your personal flavor and use scenario

 - 1 pair of Sennheiser IE800 shell (mandatory option)

-- 4 pairs of earpads – one 2-flange and 3 (s/m/l) pairs memory foam ear pads
+- 4 pairs of ear-tips – one 2-flange and one middle size memory foam

-To reduce difficulty for beginners, we have the most tricky works done
+To reduce difficulty for beginners, we have already assembled the trickiest parts.

 - Sound is fine tuned, incl. adjusting driver position, apply damping materials in the front canal if necessary